How to file a complaint

 If you feel you have been discriminated against, call SOCR at 206-684-4500 to speak with our intake investigator.
 You also can visit our office in the Central Building, 810 Third Avenue, Suite 750 in downtown Seattle.

-To help us learn more about your situation, please fill out the Intake Questionnaire below.
+To help us learn more about your situation, please fill out the Intake Questionnaire.
 You can fill it out online and send it to us electronically, or you can print out a copy, fill it out and mail it to us.
 To avoid delays in processing, please submit only one Intake Questionnaire to SOCR (either by mail, online, or in person) regarding the same matter.

 The questionnaire provides us with information we can use to help us serve you.
 It is not a formal complaint.
 Once we receive your completed questionnaire, we will review it and then contact you for more information.
 You do not have to fill out the questionnaire in order to contact us about filing a charge.

-Please note: the Seattle Office for Civil Rights has jurisdiction within Seattle city limits.
+The Seattle Office for Civil Rights has jurisdiction within Seattle city limits.
 A charge of illegal discrimination must be filed within 180 days of the date that the incident under consideration occurred.
 If your situation does not qualify for investigation by us, we will refer you to another agency for help.

 Other civil rights agencies: